recommenders-team/recommenders/docs/source/dataset.rst

 Amazon Reviews
 ==============

-`Amazon Reviews dataset <https://snap.stanford.edu/data/web-Amazon.html>`_ consists of reviews from amazon.
+`Amazon Reviews dataset <https://snap.stanford.edu/data/web-Amazon.html>`_ consists of reviews from Amazon.
 The data span a period of 18 years, including ~35 million reviews up to March 2013.
 Reviews include product and user information, ratings, and a plaintext review.